Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 @subsection occt_algorithms_11a_1  Fuzzy Boolean Operation

-Fuzzy Boolean operation is the option of Basic Operations (GFA, BOA, PA and SA), in which additional user-specified tolerance is used.
-This option allows operators to handle robustly cases of touching and near-coincident, misalignment entities of the arguments.
+Fuzzy Boolean operation is the option of Basic Operations such as General Fuse, Splitting, Boolean, Section, Maker Volume and Cells building operations, in which additional user-specified tolerance is used.
+This option allows operators to handle robustly cases of touching and near-coincident, misaligned entities of the arguments.

-The Fuzzy option is useful on the shapes with gaps or embeddings between the entities of these shapes which are not covered by the tolerance values of these entities.
+The Fuzzy option is useful on the shapes with gaps or embeddings between the entities of these shapes, which are not covered by the tolerance values of these entities.
 Such shapes can be the result of modeling mistakes, or translating process, or import from other systems with loss of precision, or errors in some algorithms.

 Most likely, the Basic Operations will give unsatisfactory results on such models.
 The result may contain unexpected and unwanted small entities, faulty entities (in terms of *BRepCheck_Analyzer*), or there can be no result at all.